 the Risen Christ and a Martyrdom of Cosmas and Damian

 usually said to be 'Studio of'.

-now in the Brera, Milan.
-St Jerome in the Desert by Cima is also in
+are now in the Brera, Milan, as is his lovely little Saint Jerome in the Desert from

 Veronese's wonderful Wedding Feast at Cana (see below right) was removed from the refectory of